dtcenter/METdataio/METdbLoad/docs/installation.rst

 METdbload relies on the following tools.
 These must be installed and tested prior to installing METdbload:

-**MySQL** - download and install the latest version.
+**MySQL or MariaDB** - download and install the latest version.
 This can be on a separate computer.
-Use "SET GLOBAL max_allowed_packet=110000000;" by typing the command in MySQL and/or make the corresponding edit to /etc/my.cnf, so that the change persists after the next reboot.
+Use "SET GLOBAL max_allowed_packet=110000000;" by typing the command in the CLI and/or make the corresponding edit to /etc/my.cnf, so that the change persists after the next reboot.

-OR
-**MariaDB**
-OR
-**AuroraDB**
+**AuroraDB** could alternately be used as a database in the cloud

 **Python 3.6+** - Python 3.6 or higher must be installed.
 METdbload also requires the Python packages pymysql, pandas, numpy, and lxml.

 Download the application:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~